 Masters in Public Health in India After BDS

-Thinking about a Masters in Public Health after BDS?
-Read the article to discover how an MPH after dentistry can equip you to tackle critical public health challenges.
+Read to discover how an MPH after dentistry can equip you to tackle critical public health challenges while utilising your medical expertise.

-Overview of Masters in Public Health After BDS
+Overview of Master’s in Public Health After BDS

-A masters in public health after BDS is a multidisciplinary graduate program focused on improving health outcomes at the community level.
+A Master’s in Public Health after BDS is a multidisciplinary graduate program focused on improving health outcomes at the community level.(1)

 It equips students with skills related to epidemiology, biostatistics, clinical research, health policy, environmental health, and social determinants of health.